SovereignCloudStack/standards/Standards/scs-0219-v1-high availability.md

 ## Motivation

-High availability (HA) is essential for ensuring the reliable operation of Kubernetes clusters, especially in production environments where downtime can lead to significant operational and financial impacts.
+High availability (HA) is essential for ensuring the reliable operation of Kubernetes clusters, especially in production environments where downtime can lead to significant operational breakdown.

 Failures in single hosts are far more common than the outage of an entire room, zone, or availability zone (AZ).
 Hosts can fail due to a variety of reasons, including: